logo-mini

 Travelling within the island of Ireland

 Pets travelling from the Republic of Ireland to Northern Ireland or vice versa should be microchipped, vaccinated against rabies and meet any additional requirements.
-They must also be accompanied by a either a valid Animal Health Certificate (Great Britain residents) or an EU pet passport.
+They must also be accompanied by either a valid Animal Health Certificate (Great Britain residents) or an EU pet passport.

 Getting here: transport and your pet